sonic666h1/RussianR-/README.md

 If you're monke brain like me : search cmd in win search then do "cd C:path\to\the\folder " It would look like this = " cd C:\Users\sonic\Downloads\GameFolder " For me.

+Note.
+The sounds need to be in the same folder where the sw.py file is at.